Adinath-j/Karigari/README.md

 npm run dev
 ```

-This will start the Vite development server on `http://localhost:5173` (or next available port).
+This will start the Vite development server on `http://localhost:5173` (or next available port like 5174, 5175, 5176, etc.).

 ### Production Mode